cduchesne1/cduchesne1/README.md

 ## More about me
 - 🎓Diploma of College Studies (DSC) in Computer Science and Mathematics from Cégep Limoilou
-- 🎓Second-year software engineering student at Laval University
+- 🎓Third-year software engineering student at Laval University

 ## 💼 My Skills
 ### Languages